jobinau/pg_gather/README.md

 3. **Authentication agnostic**<br>
    Any authentication mechanism supported by PostgreSQL works for data gathering.
 So if `psql` is able to connect, data for analysis can be collected.
 4. **Any Operating System** <br>
-   Linux 32 / 64 bit, SunSolaris, MAC os, Windows.
+   Linux 32 / 64 bit, SunSolaris, Apple macOS, Microsoft Windows.
 Works everywhere where `psql` is available
 5. **Architecture agnostic**<br>
    x86-64 bit, ARM, Sparc, Power etc
 6. **Auditable data** : Data is collected in a text file of Tab Seperated Values (TSV) format.
 Which makes it possible for reviewing and auditing the information before handing over for analysis.